Cayo Largo, Cuba

 Cuba’s premier Grand Slam destination

 Cayo Largo is in the south central region of the Cuban Archipelago, and it’s one of the last virtually untouched eco-systems left on the planet.
-With 17 miles (two kilometres) of fine white sand beaches, the surrounding ocean produces a spectacular kaleidoscope of colours.
+With 17 miles (27 kilometres) of fine white sand beaches, the surrounding ocean produces a spectacular kaleidoscope of colours.
 Cayo Largo offers anglers the perfect combination of great fishing for bonefish, permit, tarpon, cubera snapper and other flats species all from a comfortable liveaboard vessel.

 Cuban fly fishing at its best

 The Cuban Government has made the area around Cayo Largo, some 240sq km, a prestigious national park – Cayo Largo’s playground.